reemaowerdi/GP1/README.md

 # Introduction:

 “Read me a story” will focus on categorizing children's stories into defined topics like honesty, friendship, respect, brave, etc. Depending on the topic that the user wishes to address, "Read me a story" will apply a classifier model based on machine-learning algorithms to classify the stories.
+Our goal is to develop an application called “Read me a story” that will make it easy and quick for parents and educators to introduce the manners they want to teach or suggest appropriate responses to specific situations through stories.
+The user will have a choice between reading or listening to the story.

 # programming language: